-- 1. Producing an Overview of Space Link Protocols Green book (requires update due to Prox-1) - 2.
-Completing the Proximity-1 Green book (involves more than the data link) - 3.
-Completing the Space Data Link Protocols Green book - 4.
+- 1. Producing an Overview of Space Link Protocols Green Book (requires update due to Proximity-1); - 2.
+Completing the Proximity-1 Green Book (involves more than the data link); - 3.
+Completing the Space Data Link Protocols Green Book; - 4.
 Ensuring that the COP-1 Pink Sheets (July 2003 issue) which have gone through Agency Review have no liens against them.
-If there are any liens, resolve them per the schedule below.
+If there are any liens, resolve them per the schedule identified in the following paragraphs.

-- 1. Complete and in one case simply update the Link Layer Green Books as stated below: - 2.
-Overview of Space Link Protocols Green book (requires update due to Prox-1) - 3.
-Complete Proximity-1 Green book (involves the data link, coding and physical layers) - 4.
-Complete the Space Data Link Protocols Green book
+The goals of this Working Group are to complete and in one case simply update, the Link Layer Green Books as indicated in the following items:

+- 1. Overview of Space Link Protocols Green Book (requires update due to Proximity-1); - 2.
+Complete the Proximity-1 Green Book (involves the data link, coding, and physical layers); - 3.
+Complete the Space Data Link Protocols Green Book.